WatchingWatches/GradientInfill/Universal/README.md

 ![run script](pictures/image-2.png)

 Insert the path to your python.exe followed by the path to the python script in print settings -> output options.
+Not possible with Cura use the script of 5axes instead for slicer integration.
+If you want to use my new features run the script from an IDE.

 ## Running script:
 The script gets called after the slicing process.